lsthisloss/lsthisloss/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+## Hey there! 👋

 ## About Me
-👋 Hi there, my name is Oleh.
+👋 My name is Oleh.
 I'm 26, living in Ukraine and I'm a software engineer.
 🔭 Currently, I’m improving my skills as a fullstack web developer.
 ⚡ Happy to learning new info and consolidating it on practice.